Yahoo has enhanced its Web search engine’s news “shortcuts” by adding Twitter posts, photos and videos to them, the company announced Thursday.

 Microsoft’s new search engine, introduced in late May.

 Yahoo had a 20.1 percent share of U.S. search queries in May, while Microsoft had 8 percent, according to comScore.
 As of the end of October, Yahoo’s share had slid to 18 percent, while Microsoft’s had grown to almost 10 percent.

 Google, which dominates the market, has kept its share relatively stable.
 It had 65 percent in May and 65.4 percent in October, according to comScore.

-In July, Yahoo and Microsoft announced a deal to make Bing the algorithmic search and “self-serve” paid search platform for Yahoo sites.
+Yahoo and Microsoft announced a deal to make Bing the algorithmic search and “self-serve” paid search platform for Yahoo sites.
 The deal, which hasn’t been finalized nor obtained regulatory approval yet, also calls for Yahoo to be in charge of selling premium search ads for both companies.